 The Problem with “Average” Cat Weight

 For example, the weight range for a Siamese Cat is 8 to 15 pounds.
-Females typically weigh 8 to 12 pounds, however, while males can weigh 11 to 15.
-So, a 15-pound female Siamese would be overweight, whereas that size might be healthy for a male.
+Females typically weigh 8 to 12 pounds, while males can weigh 11 to 15.
+So, a 15-pound female Siamese would be overweight, whereas that size might be perfectly healthy for a male.

 Those resources also don’t account for mixed breed cats.
-If your cat is a mix of two or more breeds, you may struggle to pinpoint an average weight or range for her.
+If your cat is a mix of two or more breeds, you may struggle to pinpoint an average weight or range for them.
 What then?

 A Better Way to Determine Your Cat’s Ideal Weight